 Under the Driver License Compact (DLC), there is the principle of “One Driver, One License, One Record.”
-This means that even though the states individually issue licenses, the same record of your driving history is reported in all 45 other states, as well as DC.
+Under this rule, even though states individually issue licenses, the same record of your driving history is reported in 45 other states, as well as DC.

 When you go to change your license, it will show that you have restricted privileges.
-If your license is restricted in a member state, it will almost always be restricted in any other member state to which you relocate, unless the original infraction is not against the law in that state.
+If your license is restricted, it will almost always be restricted in any other member state to which you relocate, unless the original infraction is not against the law in that state.

 When you apply for a driver’s license, the DMV checks first to see if the name appears on the National Driver Registration database, which contains names of people who have had their license suspended or revoked.
-This will flag any new application and usually leads to a rejection.
+This will flag any new application and usually leads to rejection.

 In rare cases, a person who moves to a non-DLC state will be issued a new license-free of restrictions, but that license will only be valid within the state.
 If you try to use the new license in a DLC state, your name will be flagged, and you may find yourself facing the same consequences as if you violated the original restrictions.